Sinangag Recipe (Filipino Fried Rice)

 - While the cooking oil is being heated, add the crushed garlic.
 Note: make sure that the oil is not hot when you add the garlic.
 Let the garlic slowly cook while the oil gets heated until it becomes golden brown and crisp.

-- Add-in the rice; gently stir to distribute the ingredients.
-Continue to cook for 3 minutes.
+- Gradually add the the rice into the pan.
+Stir to distribute the ingredients.
+Continue to stir fry for 3 to 5 minutes.

 - Transfer to a serving plate.
-Serve with your favorite entrée.
+Serve with your favorite dish.

 - Share and enjoy!